The Borador is an intelligent crossbreed derived from mixing the Labrador Retriever with Border Collie genes.

 This guide will break down step by step whether or not the Borador is the right dog for you, and hopefully make the process a little easier.

 What Price are Borador Puppies?

 Borador puppies are around the same price as other dogs of similar medium-large sizing.
-Pups sell for approximately $800 USD, but can be found cheaper.
+Pups sell for approximately $800, but can be found cheaper.

-Make sure if you go with a cheaper breeder that their facilities and caretaking is up to scratch and that they are not cutting any corners in raising healthy, happy animals.
+Make sure if you go with a cheaper breeder that their facilities and caretaking are up to scratch and that they are not cutting any corners in raising healthy, happy animals.

 Where to Find Reputable Borador Breeders?

 It is essential to find a good breeder that will put to ease any worries you may have about bringing a Borador into your home.

 You should find a breeder you are certain is maintaining an ethical operation to put your mind at ease.